NinaCrnivec/NinaCrnivec.github.io/_pages/about.md

 Besides classic research work, I enjoy various science outreach activities and I am actively engaged in communicating climate change on board of the [RESCCCUE](https://www.emetsoc.org/oc2020-for-rescccue-slovenia/) team.

-In case you have interest and want to collaborate on any of these topics, I'd be happy to get in touch!
+In case you have interest and want to collaborate on any of these topics, I would be happy to get in touch!

 Research Interests
 ------